mohammadawwad/Phidget/README.md

 # Phidget
-programming Phidgets devices from buttons, LEDS, and LCD screens in multiple languages.
+programming Phidget devices from buttons, to credit card machines, and LCD screens in multiple languages.
+For my programming (science project)